xtendui/xtendui/src/gatsby/markdown/hidden/markdown/index.md

 | This component uses [card](/components/card) see documentation for more info.

 [[noteDefault]]
-| This addon uses [mouse follow](/components/animation/mousefollow) see documentation for more info.
+| This component uses [mouse follow](/components/animation/mousefollow) see documentation for more info.

 [[notePrimary]]
 | For aria purpose use `role="toolbar"`.